MontiCore/tutorial/01.automata/README.md

 MontiCore generates a mechanism that automatically creates a symbol table for an existing instance of the AST of a language.
 Next, MontiCore generates a `ScopesGenitorDelegator` classed used during the creation of a symbol table.
 You can obtain an instance of this class from the `AutomataMill`.
-For more information about the creation of a symbol table from the AST, see Chapter 9 of the MontiCore Reference Manual.
+For more information about the creation of a symbol table from the AST, see Chapter 9 of the MontiCore Handbook.
 A state in an automaton is similar to a variable in a Java class.
 If the declaration of a variable can be compared to the `declaration` of a state (e.g. `state Ping;`), then the use of a variable can be compared to the use of a state in a transition (e.g.
 `Ping returnBall > Pong`).